Updated: Oct 29

 Hiking advise: What to take?

 Especially during the rainy season, you’ll have to consider the possibility to get wet during your hike!
-Be aware that when it rains in Costa Rica it often poures down like crazy (you can be completely wet within 10 seconds) and that it often comes with thunder and lightning, so be prepared!
-We always go out with a waterproof bag to protect our electronic devices (mobile phones, camera…), our wallets and other valuables against the rain.
-We often bring both a rain coat and an umbrella… To reduce the chance of being caught by the rain, we advise you to go out early (the sun already rises around 5:15 am!).
+Be aware that when it rains in Costa Rica it often pours down like crazy (you can be completely wet within 10 seconds) and that it often comes with thunder and lightning, so be prepared!
+We always go out with with a rain jacket and a waterproof bag to protect our electronic devices (mobile phones, camera…), our wallets and other valuables against the rain.
+To reduce the chance of being caught by the rain, we advise you to go out early (the sun already rises around 5:15 am!).
 Consider that most of the time it’s very warm and humid, so taking a sweater is not always necessary if you stay close to Grecia (if you go higher up into the hills / mountains, it definitely is!).

 Of course, it’s always a good idea to protect yourself against the sun (whether it is with sun screen or with protective clothes.
-Depending on the time of the year, you’ll also find it helpful to protect yourself from mosquitos or other small insects that are eager to bite you (from my own experience I can tell you that you don’t want to get bitten by Purrujas (small sand flee type of insects that cause very, very itchy and inflamed skin)… :).
-Some clothing brands offer ‘insect bite proof’ fabrics.
+Depending on the time of the year, you’ll also find it helpful to protect yourself from mosquitos or other small insects that are eager to bite you Some clothing brands offer ‘insect bite proof’ fabrics.
 It’s a great way to protect yourself from getting bitten in a more sustainable and healthier way than to always spray insects repellent on your skin.

 Keep in mind that the Grecia is located in a hilly environment and during the hikes, you’ll often have to climb and decent steep streets.
 To be comfortable, good hiking shoes and socks are great.
 Stable sports shoes that support your feet well, will work as well.
 The paths you’ll walk on around Grecia are often paved.